Police announce concerns over XL Bully dogs after woman died following attack by 'gentle giants'

-Police concerns over 'XL Bully' dogs after South Yorkshire woman died following attack by 'gentle giants'
+Police concerns over 'XL Bully' dogs after woman died following attack by 'gentle giants'

 Now officers have warned of their concerns over the breed she had bought – called ‘XL Bully dogs’ – and revealed worries over dangerous dogs in the community after seeing the number of dog related incidents they are called to more than double in five years.